Updated: Apr 28

 Can be used as a tonic, to aid weight loss and support overall health.

+LEAVES.
 Harvest young leaves if you want a milder taste.
 Mature leaves will have a deep bitter taste, and because of this will have the more medicinal benefit.
-Leaves can be dried and then added to a tea, or eaten raw in a salad.
-One of my favourite ways to enjoy dandelion leaves is to sauté them with ghee into a stir-fry and fresh in a salad with homemade sprouts and chickpeas!
+Leaves can be dried and then added to a tea, eaten raw in a salad or sautéd.

-The root is best to dig up at the end of the year, once it has had a chance to be nourished all summer long.
+ROOT.
+Best dug up at the end of the year, once it has had a chance to be nourished all summer long, or early before the plant begins to rise in the spring.
 Rinse well and then toast in the oven.
 Blend or chop into small chunks and try mixing it with your coffee!